opensearch-project/documentation-website/_api-reference/script-apis/exec-script.md

 ### Score context

-The `score` context runs a script as if the script was in a `script_score` function in a `function_score` query.
+The `score` context runs a script as if the script were in a `script_score` function in a `function_score` query.

-You can specify the following parameters to the score context in the `context_setup`.
+You can specify the following parameters for the score context in the `context_setup`.

 Parameter | Description
 :--- | :---
-document | The document that is indexed in memory temporarily and is available to the script. index | The name of the index that contains a mapping for the document. query | If the script uses the `_score` parameter, the query can specify to use the `_score` field to compute the score.
+document | The document that is indexed in memory temporarily and available to the script. index | The name of the index that contains a mapping for the document. query | If the script uses the `_score` parameter, the query can specify to use the `_score` field to compute the score.